lake-wg/edhoc/draft-ietf-lake-edhoc.md

 PRK_2e is derived with the following input:

-* The salt SHALL be the PSK when EDHOC is authenticated with symmetric keys, and the empty byte string when EDHOC is authenticated with asymmetric keys (signature or static DH).
-The PSK is used as 'salt' to simplify implementation.
+* The salt SHALL be the empty byte string.
 Note that {{RFC5869}} specifies that if the salt is not provided, it is set to a string of zeros (see Section 2.2 of {{RFC5869}}).
 For implementation purposes, not providing the salt is the same as setting the salt to the empty byte string.

 * The input keying material (IKM) SHALL be the ECDH shared secret G_XY (calculated from G_X and Y or G_Y and X) as defined in Section 12.4.1 of {{RFC8152}}.